Dogs on Beaches

 Whenever you are exercising your dog on the beach, make sure to keep an eye out for signs indicating whether it is a Leash Free and Prohibited areas.
 It is always recommended to have your dog on lead until you reach a leash free zone where you can unclip them.

 The Shire encourages dog owners to enjoy leash-free time with their dogs at the Shire's many designated leash-free areas located around the Mornington Peninsula.

-Wherever you head with your dog this summer, please make sure you:
+Wherever you head with your dog, please make sure you:

 - follow instructions on local signage

 - stay out of Prohibited Areas

 - keep your dog on leash, except in the designated off leash areas

 - carry a leash and keep your dog under effective control on off-leash beaches at all times